“Complexity is your enemy. Any fool can make something complicated. It is hard to make something simple.”

 Unless it’s a litter box and you’re a cat.

 This tutorial explains the game of Mah Jongg and the process in detail.
-These instructions have been field tested by appreciative beginners who praise their usefulness and merits.
-The visuals have proved to be especially helpful to learners; some of the examples are not found in any lesson books.
-The practice beginner card allows you to start playing the game immediately.
-Also included are some variations for playing the game with fewer than four players.
+These instructions have been field tested by teachers and grateful beginners who praise their usefulness and merits.
+The visuals on the Help Sheet and the reminders are great!
+Some of the examples are not found in any lesson books.
+The fake practice beginner card allows you to start playing the game immediately.

 Sudoku is a game of logic and elimination.
 Though most Sudoku puzzles use numbers, the problem-solving process has very little to do with mathematical concepts.
 Once you master the basic step-by-step techniques, you will realize how relatively easy it is.
 If solving this type of puzzle appeals to you, you may want to go further and try other, more complex brain teasers, such as Kakuro and KenKen.